Anshul123B/Notepad/Notepad/Readme.md

 6. Your notes will be saved to your browser's local storage, so they will persist even if you close the website or refresh the page.

-7. Enjoy using the Note-Pad Website to manage your notes efficiently!
+7. Enjoy using the Note-Pad Website and manage your notes efficiently!

 ## Contributing